-Three common types of B cell ImmunoSpot[®] assays are the polyclonal total (pan) Ig detection test (Figure 1A) [23,24], which reveals ASC irrespective of their specificity; the inverted assay, (Figure 1B) [7] and the direct assay (Figure 1C) [16,17,11], the latter two detect antigen-specific ASC.
-Each of these variants individually, or in combination, offer distinct perspectives of ASC at single-cell resolution.
-A clear understanding of their differences is therefore crucial for selecting the most appropriate approach depending upon the investigator's research goals and experimental context.
-Other chapters in this volume describe these assay variants and their utility in detail [12,22,8].
-As the pan Ig-detecting assay and the inverted assay both rely on membrane-bound capture antibodies with a constant and high-affinity for the ASC-derived Ig, the secretory footprints (spot morphologies) revealed by them will be rather uniform and predictable, defined primarily by the quantity and the kinetics with which the individual ASC released their Ig.
+Three common types of B-cell ImmunoSpot[®] assays are the polyclonal total (pan) Ig detection test (Fig. 1a) [23, 24], which reveals ASC irrespective of their specificity; the inverted assay, (Fig. 1b) [7] and the direct assay (Fig. 1c) [11, 16, 17], the latter two detect antigen-specific ASC.
+Each of these variants individually, or in combination, offers distinct perspectives of ASC at single-cell resolution.
+A clear understanding of their differences is, therefore, crucial for selecting the most appropriate approach depending on the investigator's research goals and experimental context.
+Other chapters in this volume describe these assay variants and their utility in detail [8, 12, 22].
+As the pan Ig-detecting assay and the inverted assay both rely on membrane-bound capture antibodies with a constant and high affinity for the ASC-derived Ig, the secretory footprints (spot morphologies) revealed by them will be rather uniform and predictable, defined primarily by the quantity and the kinetics with which the individual ASC released their

+Ig.
 Thus, image analysis of such spots does not present a major challenge.
-However, in the most common B cell ImmunoSpot[®] assay format, the direct assay, the affinity of the ASC-derived Ig will primarily define spot morphology.
-First in silico, using mathematical modeling [25] and then experimentally [8] we showed that the morphology of the ASC-derived secretory footprint in an antigen-specific direct B cell ImmunoSpot® assay reflects upon the individual B cell's functional affinity, next to the quantity of Ig produced and the secretion dynamics.
+However, in the most common B-cell ImmunoSpot® assay format, the direct assay, the affinity of the ASC-derived Ig will primarily define spot morphology.
+First in silico, using mathematical modeling [25] and then experimentally [8] we showed that the morphology of the ASC-derived secretory footprint in an antigenspecific direct B-cell ImmunoSpot® assay reflects upon the individual B-cell's functional affinity, next to the quantity of Ig produced and the secretion dynamics.
 As the affinity spectrum of individual B cells within the antigen-specific repertoire can span a million-fold (ranging from $K_d = 10^{-4}$ to $K_d > 10^{-10}$) [26], markedly different spot morphologies can be expected to arise.
-Depending on the extent of affinity maturation that the memory B cell (B{mem}) repertoire has undergone with respect to an antigen, which increases with repeated and long-lasting exposure [27-29], this affinity distribution (and hence spot morphology in the direct assay) will show fundamental variations from antigen to antigen, between different individuals, and possibly even between sequential bleeds of the same individual.
-On one hand, this diversity is a challenge to automated image analysis using legacy counting parameters.
-However, on the other hand, if the individual secretory footprints are accurately assessed for high-content information, such diversity can provide invaluable insights into the affinity distribution of the antigen-specific B{mem} repertoire in any given individual, at any given time point (for more on this issue, we refer to the chapter by Becza et al. in this volume [8].
+Depending on the extent of affinity maturation that the memory B-cell (B{mem}) repertoire has undergone with respect to an antigen, which increases with repeated and long-lasting exposure [27-29], this affinity distribution (and hence spot morphology in the direct assay) will show fundamental variations from antigen to antigen, between different individuals, and possibly even between sequential bleeds of the same individual.
+On the one hand, this diversity is a challenge to automated image analysis using legacy counting parameters.
+However, on the other hand, if the individual secretory footprints are accurately assessed for high-content information, such diversity can provide invaluable insights into the affinity distribution of the antigen-specific B{mem} repertoire in any given individual, at any given time point (for more on this issue, we refer to the chapter by Becza et al. in this volume) [8].

-High-content analysis (HCA) of spot morphologies in antigen-specific direct ImmunoSpot[®] assays can therefore provide thus far under-exploited information about individual ASC [25].
-For practical use, HCA should allow the identification and quantification of subpopulations of B cells within the antigen-specific ASC repertoire, assessing affinity distributions and productivities as shaped by vaccinations, infections, allergens, and auto-antigens.
+High-content analysis (HCA) of spot morphologies in antigenspecific direct ImmunoSpot[®] assays can, therefore, provide thus far underexploited information about individual ASC [25].
+For practical use, HCA should allow the identification and quantification of subpopulations of B cells within the antigen-specific ASC repertoire, assessing affinity distributions and productivities as shaped by vaccinations, infections, allergens, and autoantigens.